Alexandra Feigin: 2023–2024 season

 In December, Feigin won her sixth national title at the 2024 Bulgarian Championships.
-Selected to compete at the 2024 European Championships in Kaunas, Lithuania, Feigin finished eightenth.
+Selected to compete at the 2024 European Championships in Kaunas, Lithuania, Feigin finished eighteenth.
 Two months later, Feigin went on to win the silver medal at the 2024 Sonia Henie Trophy.

 At the 2024 World Championships in Montreal, Quebec, Feigin placed twenty-sixth in the short program, failing to advance to the free skate segment.